 In freed Qaraqosh

-STORY – The Brotherhood with Iraq joined one of the first delegations who entered Qaraqosh, almost freed, at the end of October.
+STORY – Fraternity in Iraq joined one of the first delegations who entered Qaraqosh, almost freed, at the end of October.
 Here is a first overview of the damages, but also hopes, we witnessed.
 Inventory.

 The destruction of symbols, above all else